 PhD Program in Health Data Sciences

-The newly established PhD Program in Health Data Sciences at the Charité is aimed at qualified young scientists interested in:
+The PhD Program in Health Data Sciences at the Charité is aimed at qualified young scientists interested in:

-- deepening their methodological knowledge in the fields of biostatistics, epidemiology, metaresearch and/or population health science
+- deepening their methodological knowledge in the fields of biostatistics, epidemiology, public health, meta-research, population health science and medical informatics.

 - further expanding their competence in research and teaching